This The 4-Hour Workweek summary looks at one of the most important books to read in terms of entrepreneurship, particularly in the online world.

 On average, we get 30,000 days, which equates to 720,000 hours.
 If you’re not careful, it’s easy to waste that time.

-What’s more a lot of us spend that time in jobs that we don’t like, do work that we find uninspiring while wishing to do something else.
+What’s more a lot of us spend that time in jobs that we don’t like, doing work that we find uninspiring while wishing to do something else.

 The working world has changed.
 It was changing in 2007, and in 2020 and beyond it will change even more.
 Traditional jobs are not as secure as they used to be and the rise of automation will render many people irrelevant in the workplace.